 6 Baby Formula Safety Tips You Need to Know

-Baby formula is a great way to ensure your baby is getting all the nutrients they need, but it’s important to remember that there are some things you should keep in mind when preparing, storing and using it.
-In my household, I was in charge of breastfeeding while my husband was in charge of formula feeding.
-Until one day he went on a business trip and I had to prepare the formula.
+Baby formula is a great way to ensure your Baby gets all the nutrients they need, but it’s important to remember that there are some things you should keep in mind when preparing, storing, and using it.
+In my household, I was in charge of breastfeeding, while my husband was in charge of formula feeding.
+Until one day, he went on a business trip, and I had to prepare the Formula.
 Oh my God!
 The work involved!

-If I was to give you one piece of advice, it would be this: get the formula prepared before Baby is screaming with hunger.
-Now check the rest of the informations that I learned the hard way.
+If I were to give you one piece of advice, it would be this: get the Formula prepared before Baby is screaming with hunger.
+Now, check the rest of the information that I learned the hard way.

 6 Baby formula safety tips – #1 Opening a Can of Formula

-Sounds easy doesn’t it?
+Sounds easy.
 But here are some baby formula safety tips you should be aware of:

-You should wipe, rinse, or wash the top of the can before you open it so that dust & dirt from the top of the container does not fall into the formula.
+You should wipe, rinse, or wash the top of the can before you open it so that dust & dirt from the top of the container do not fall into the Formula.
 Baby formula is very rich in nutrients, so any germs that fall in will quickly multiply and ruin the entire batch.

-For powdered formula, always use the scoop that is provided in the canister.
-The scoop is designed to measure the proper amount of formula for the designated amount of water.
+For powdered Formula, always use the scoop provided in the canister.
+The scoop is designed to measure the proper amount of Formula for the designated amount of water.
 Most scoops are for 2 ounces of water – read the label to be sure.
-Always mix the formula with the correct amount of water.
-If you use too much water, then Baby won’t get enough nutrients & energy to grow and develop.
+Always mix the Formula with the correct amount of water.
+If you use too much water, the Baby won’t get enough nutrients & energy to grow and develop.
 If you give too little water, it may cause diarrhea or dehydration.

-For liquid formulas, be sure to shake the container well before using.
+For liquid formulas, shake the container well before using it.

 6 Baby formula safety tips – #2 How to Wash & Sterilize Baby Bottles

-For pre-mature babies and newborns: baby formula should be made with sterile components.
-This is to say: The bottles, collars, nipples, caps, and water should be sterilized before use.
-Killing the bacteria by sterilization will prevent the introduction of germs to Baby.
-Keeping the bottles & water sterile will also help keep the formula fresh longer.
-For older babies: it may or may not be necessary to continue sterilizing the bottles and water.
+Baby formula should be made with sterile components for premature babies and newborns.
+This is to say that the bottles, collars, nipples, caps, and water should be sterilized before use.
+Killing the bacteria by sterilization will prevent the introduction of germs to babies.
+Keeping the bottles & water sterile will also help keep the Formula fresh longer.
+Continuing sterilizing the bottles and water may or may not be necessary for older babies.

-The World Health Organization (WHO), recommends that powdered baby formula should always be made with sterilized components (including the water) regardless of the baby’s age (see this article for details).
-If you use water from a well, or the water from your city is not treated, then you should definitely sterilize the bottles & water before using it to make formula.
+The World Health Organization (WHO) recommends that powdered baby formula should always be made with sterilized components (including water) regardless of the Baby’s age (see this article for details).
+If you use water from a well, or the water from your city is not treated, you should sterilize the bottles & water before using it to make Formula.

-In a cities where the water is treated, some families find that clean bottles and clean water is sufficient.
-Their baby seems happy and healthy when water is used directly from the tap (use cold water and let the water run for about 2 minutes before you use it – this may decrease the chances of lead in the water).
+Some families find that clean bottles and water are sufficient in a city where the water is treated.
+Their Baby seems happy and healthy when water is used directly from the tap (use cold water and let it run for about 2 minutes before you use it – this may decrease the chances of lead in the water).

 Ultimately, the question of “sterilize or not?” is similar to: “wash my hands before I eat?”
 The answer is that you should; however, not everyone does.
 Check with your pediatrician to be sure.

-6 Baby formula safety tips – #3: Sterilizing baby bottles & Water:
+6 Baby formula safety tips – #3: Sterilizing baby bottles and water:

 Boiling Water Method: